ButchDean/interactive_computer_graphics/README.md

 build/chap_04/LINUX_VERSIONS/example1/
 ```

-where you will find the executable (along with the associated source and shader files):
+where you will find the executable:

 ```
 chap_04_ex1